 In fact, one Maintech client was able to extend the life of their equipment several years past its OEM warranty period.
 This basically cut out an entire cycle of equipment replacement, helping them keep money that could be put back into the business.
 Just think of how much your business could save if you didn’t have to replace your equipment every three years.

 While running a data center can be difficult, it doesn’t have to be an insurmountable task.
 By taking advantage of data center partner services from an independent service provider like Maintech, you can make the process much more manageable.
 Our extended warranties can help you lower ongoing maintenance costs even after the OEM warranty ends.
-Not only that, but Maintech can provide a customized SLA that meets the exact needs of your data center.
+Not only that, but Maintech can provide a customized SLA management plan that meets the exact needs of your data center.